offalynne/Input/docs/test/Config-Macros.md

 `__input_config_general()` holds macros that affect the general behaviour of Input.
 This script never needs to be directly called in your code, but the script and the macros it contains must be present in a project for Input to work.

-?> You should edit this script to customise Input for your own purposes.

 |Name                        |Typical Value              |Purpose                                                                                           |
 |----------------------------|---------------------------|--------------------------------------------------------------------------------------------------|
 |`INPUT_ALLOW_OUT_OF_FOCUS`  |`false`                    |Whether to allow input while game window is out of focus on desktop platforms                     |